passdan/BioinformaticiansToolbox/A_brief_view_on_nextflow.md

 Notice how the first two steps (which were completed before we added the extra function) were 'cached', so they weren't processed again.
 Can be a big time saver!

 ## Using containers in nextflow
-You can instruct your pipeline to use singularity, docker, conda or several other instalation methods with the ```-pipeline``` parameter.
+You can instruct your pipeline to use singularity, docker, conda or several other installation methods with the ```-profile``` parameter.
 That allows you to specify a codeblock such as this, often in a config file.

 Here, any process labelled 'trimming' will use the container as found on dockerhub:
 ```